Sehore district: Administration

 There are 9 tehsils in Sehore district: Sehore Urban, Sehore Rural, Shyampur, Ashta, Jawar, Ichhawar, Bhairunda (otherwise Nasrullaganj), Budni and Rehti.

 Economy Of Sehore

 Sehore is one of the fastest developing districts of Madhya Pradesh.

 Agriculture

 Sehore district is primarily an agricultural district occupying the Chambal and Narmada basin valley, having predominantly an agricultural economy.
 Agriculture is the main occupation of the people in the district.
 Wheat, Rice, Jawar, Maize and Soyabean are the major crops sown in the district.

 Industries

-Sehore has tow industrial area Badiyakhedi and Budhni.
+Sehore has two industrial areas, Badiyakhedi and Budhni.

 Sehore's industrial landscape is thriving, particularly in sectors such as agro-processing, textiles, and manufacturing, contributing significantly to economic growth and employment generation.
 Big scale industries like ITC Limited, Vardhman Fabric and Trident group operated in Sehore District.